Yu1e/Misc/README.md

 ![](https://github.com/Yu1e/Misc/blob/main/2026-01-19_11-42-26ps.png)

 ## 🤝 Contributing
 Since the entire logic is in one file, customization is straightforward.
-Feel free to fork and submit Pull Requests!
+Feel free to fork.

 ## 📄 License
 Distributed under the MIT License.